LinkHeart2/FloatWindowCamera/readme.txt

-This is a simple practise
+This is a suspension camera application